 7. Can I hire a helicopter to bring my family to Tsusiat Falls for the afternoon?

-No, the only means of accessing any section of the WCT is to hike from either Pachena Bay or Gordon River.
+No, the only means of accessing any section of the WCT is to hike from either Pachena Bay, Gordon River or Nitinat.

 8. What do I do if food lockers are full when I arrive at a camping area?